|

 Additional

-features: ( x - denotes
+features: ( x -

-features exclusive to
+features exclusive

 the OB-BA)